 ATTENDANCE: The school opens for students at 8:00 a.m. to allow students to make up missed hours.
 Classes are from 9:00 a.m. to 5:30 p.m. on Tuesday through Saturday.
 Students may attend full time at 25 hours per week or part time at 16 hours per week.
 All students are required to attend 16 Saturday hours per month.
-Any students attending less than 67% of their scheduled hours are placed on probation.
+Any students attending less than 67% of their scheduled hours at their specified SAP evaluation point are placed on warning or probation, as applicable.
 The minimum attendance length is 8 weeks and the maximum attendance length is 19 weeks.